 Using freezer paper is the best way to get that crisp, clean look every time.
 It's fast and easy!
 All you need are a few disposable plastic containers with lids from any supermarket or food store (these will serve as your ink pots).
 Set them up for each color used in your design on a flat surface like an old door or table top where they won't be disturbed by spills of paint-filled cups, mischievous pets or curious children while at work.

+Use Citra-Solv and a Xerox Machine to copy a solid-color background image.
 Rather than using the conventional method of print transfer paper, you can use a photocopied image made on any copy machine that uses toner.
-A chemical named Citra-Solv is then used to make sure your design doesn’t smear or smudge when it dries.
+A chemical named Citra-Solv is then used to make sure your design doesn't smear or smudge when it dries.

 Color copies are a great way to share your photos with others.
 If you have an inkjet printer, all that is required is for the paper stock and toner colors match up on both printers.